Knowing when to license your intellectual property is the difference between signing a big deal or floundering in the market.

 Your IP must be in motion to take advantage of that opportunity.

 That’s what licensing is about – taking advantage of these trends, identifying where the markets are, where the markets are going, and how your intellectual property fits into that trend.
 Keep in mind that trends are about solving problems and providing solutions, whether its lowering costs, increasing profitability, or improving convenience.

 And when you see these opportunities, the key is matching or fitting your intellectual property as the solution or benefit to capitalize on these trends.

 Sometimes you’re a little ahead of the curve and the market hasn’t caught up with your IP.
 That’s OK.
 In this situation, it’s even more important to keep in motion because the market can suddenly “catch up” and then your IP is in demand.

-On the other hand, if you don’t do anything with your intellectual property, if you just sit with it while the gears are in motion, when the market suddenly shifts, you’ll wind up behind the eight ball.
+On the other hand, if you don’t do anything with your intellectual property, if you just sit with it while the gears are in motion when the market suddenly shifts, you’ll wind up falling behind.
 At that point, it’s very hard to catch up.
 The market doesn’t wait.
-If your IP isn’t in motion, if it’s not available to solve the problem or oil the gears, somebody else’s will.
+If your IP isn’t in motion if it’s not available to solve the problem or oil the gears, somebody else’s will.

 Remember, an IP in motion makes money.
-When the window of opportunity opens up for your intellectual property, you must be ready to take advantage of it.
+When the window of opportunity opens up for your intellectual property, be ready to take advantage of it.

 So when you think about is it the right time to license your intellectual property, think about the trends, where is the market going, what do customers want, and is my intellectual property the oil that’s needed to make those gears move?